preetisharma16/CMPE283-assignment1/README.md

 # CMPE283-assignment1
 Its an individual assignment.
-All work is done by me.
+All work is done by me: Priti Sharma(014561274)

 Installed VMFusion my mac laptop.